 6. What is your objective?

 Why are you creating content today?
-Could it be that it’s a national holiday next week and you want to wish your customers or you’re offering a discount and you want to promote it.
+Could it be that it’s a national holiday next week and you want to wish your customers or you’re offering a discount and you want to promote it?

 Before creating your content, tie it down to one objective.
-Ideally, a framework like Customer life cycle can help you standardize your content objectives.
+Ideally, a framework like the Customer life cycle can help you standardize your content objectives.

 About customer life cycle marketing

-Customer life cycle marketing the notion that your customer goes through several steps in their buying journey before making a purchase.
+Customer life cycle marketing is the notion that your customer goes through several steps in their buying journey before making a purchase.

 A common mistake brands make is not understanding what form of communication works best for each stage.
 For example, if you want to build brand awareness, a promotional discount is exactly the opposite of what you should be doing.
-In this case, discounts might work to bring in sales but it won’t raise your brand profile.
+In this case, discounts might work to bring in sales but they won’t raise your brand profile.